Modelling contaminants in the coastal zone

 The Applied Geomatics Research Group partnered with AquaDelights Seafood Inc. on this NSERC-funded project to assess water quality in Little Harbour, NS.
 Bacterial contamination in the area had been affecting both commercial and recreational users.
 AGRG investigated the sources, circulation, and flushing of the bacterial contamination.

-The results of the water quality study, spatial analysis, and hydrodynamic model simulations of particles representing fecal coliform, showed minimal dispersion of particles away from their source, but rather a tendency to settle on the shorelines.
+The results of the study, which looked at water quality, spatial analysis and hydrodynamic model simulations of particles representing fecal coliform, showed minimal dispersion of particles away from their source.
+The particles had a tendency to settle on the shorelines.
 AGRG presented results at a community meeting in Little Harbour.

 Supporting Remediation of Boat Harbour